OlgierdL/psw-linked-list/sprawozdanie.md

 10
 11
 12
-Found item to remove.
-Successfully removed 1546304818 from the list
+Successfully removed 352677648 from the list
 List after removing:
 1
 11